Xinyu-Li/FLoRA/README.md

 https://www.floraengine.org/home

 ## Contact
-If you have any questions or suggestions, please contact us at xinyu.li1@monash.edu Please cite our work if you use our open source code.
+If you have any questions or suggestions, please contact us at xinyu.li1@monash.edu<br>

+<strong>Please cite our work if you use our open source code.</strong>

 @article{li2025floraengine,<br>
 &emsp;&emsp;title={The FLoRA Engine: Using Analytics to Measure and Facilitate Learners' own Regulation Activities},<br>